Archi1508/Archi-Garg_Sec-F_Anek-Creations/README.md

 ## Introduction
-Online shopping is essential in the evolving retail landscape.
-Anek Creations needs an e-commerce solution to attract a wider audience, build brand loyalty, and maintain authenticity.
+In the evolving retail landscape, online shopping is essential.
+Anek Creations needs an e-commerce solution to attract a wider audience, build brand loyalty, and maintain its authenticity.
 The proposed platform bridges traditional retail practices and modern online consumer trends.

 ---